Adam Hałaciński: Biography

 Following his work as deputy ambassador to Austria (2002–2007), he was deputy director of the Department of Europe, then head of the Department of Central and Southern Europe.
 From 2010 to 2014 Hałaciński served as ambassador to the Kingdom of Sweden.
 Between 2015 and 2016 he was the Minister's Plenipotentiary for the Preparation of the 2016 NATO Summit.
 From April 2017 he headed the Security Policy Department.

 On 31 October 2019, he was appointed Permanent Representative to the OSCE.
 He took the post on 20 January 2020, and three days later presented the credentials to OSCE Secretary General Thomas Greminger.
+He ended his mission in July 2024.
+In November 2024, he was nominated Foreign Minister's Plenipotentiary for Cooperation with Belarusian Democratic Forces.

-In 2022 he chaired Permanent Council Meetings, during the Polish Chairpersonship of the OSCE.
+In 2022 he chaired Permanent Council Meetings during the Polish Chairpersonship of the OSCE.

 Besides Polish, Hałaciński speaks English, German, and Swedish.